PHILOSOPHY

 Quin Robertson came to Boston in 2000 to study film at Emerson College.
 Finding that dressing sets was more thrilling than checking apertures and splicing film, she transitioned to styling, then visual merchandising, ultimately landing on her true love—interior design.
 She cut her chops working for designer Jimmy Stanton in Atlanta before moving back to Boston and joining C+J Katz Studio in 2009.
 Since then, Quin has been the Project Manager for the Essex County Guest House, the Graphic, and the West Canton Street Townhouse to name just a few.
 In September 2021, Quin became a Senior Designer at the studio.
 She lives in Milton with her husband Travis, daughter Welby, and their two Great Danes.

 Paria Heidari joined the studio in August, 2018 after receiving a Master Arts in Adaptive Reuse from RISD.
 Paria has a Bachelor of Science in Architecture from Soore University of Tehran.
 Her professional experience includes seven years at Pooyandeh Naghsh Architects in Tehran.
-Since arriving at the studio Paria has working with Jeffrey and Shane on the Athena Cluster at MIT, The Graphic in Somerville, workspaces for Flywire in Boston and Chicago, and residential projects in Boston, Newton and Brookline, MA..
+Since arriving at the studio Paria has working with Jeffrey and Shane on the Athena Cluster at MIT, The Graphic in Somerville, workspaces for Flywire in Boston and Chicago, and residential projects in Boston, Newton and Brookline, MA.
+She became a LEED Green Associate in 2021, and in 2024 she became the first person at the studio with NCIDQ Certification.

 Christine Nolan joined the studio in 2021 after working with several non-profit arts organizations in Boston and Pittsburgh.
 Christine holds a Bachelor of Arts in Studio Art and French from the University of Mary Washington in her home state of Virginia, as well as a Master of Arts Management from Carnegie Mellon University.
 Most recently, she completed a certificate in Interior Design at Boston Architectural College.